iWeltAG/zucker/docs/client.rst

 If you are already using an HTTP library that isn't supported by Zucker yet, you can write your own client.
-This isn't much work — you basically only need to implement the :meth:`request` method.
+This isn't much work — you basically only need to implement the :meth:`raw_request` method.
 Choose one of :class:`~zucker.client.base.SyncClient` or :class:`~zucker.client.base.AsyncClient` as the base class.
 As a reference, have a look at the provided client implementations — they also inherit from the two